• Skip to primary navigation

 The secret to a good Brownie is to use very little flour (just enough to provide some structure) and lots of butter and melted chocolate!

-The other secret is to use a mixture of caster sugar light brown sugar (brown sugar = more moisture and caster sugar = more chew).
+The other secret is to use a mixture of caster sugar and light brown sugar (brown sugar = more moisture and caster sugar = more chew).

 What makes these Brownies extra special though is all the chocolate chunks running through them.